btemplep/authzee/docs/sdks.md

 - `teardown() -> None`
     - tear down backend resources
     - destructive - may lose all long lasting compute resources
-- `evaluate_page(request: obj, page_token: str|None) -> EvaluatePage`
+- `audit_page(request: AuthzeeRequest, page_ref: str|None, parallel_paging: bool) -> AuditPage`
-    - Run evaluate workflow on a page of grants
+    - Run the Audit Workflow for a page of results.
-- `evaluate(request: obj, parallel_paging: bool) -> EvaluateIterator`
-    - Run evaluate workflow with auto pagination
-    - parallel pagination will send a whole page of grant page refs to be computed at a time which can help to cut down on latency between pages.
+    - Parallel pagination will send a whole page of grant page refs to be computed at a time which can help to cut down on latency between pages but may produce significantly more results.
-- `authorize(request: obj) -> AuthorizationResult`
+- `authorize(request: AuthzeeRequest) -> AuthorizeResult`
-    - run authorize workflow
+    - Run the Authorize Workflow.

 ## Storage Modules